The Impact of Bad Office Design on Employee Stress Levels ...and how you can make improvements!

 Make sure you’re making the most of any windows in your office and use cool white or artificial daylight bulbs where possible.

-A lack of natural light or bad lighting, such as fluorescent lighting, could be having an undesirable impact on your employees’ health, wellbeing and therefore their productivity.
-Poor lighting causes such delights as eyestrain, migraines, depression.
+A lack of natural light or bad lighting, such as fluorescent lighting, could be having an undesirable impact on your employees’ health and wellbeing, therefor impacting productivity.
+Poor lighting causes such delights as eyestrain, migraines and stress.

 Happy, not snappy